mypreview/Conj/docs/list-block.md

 !> Detailed instructions on adding blocks can be found [here](adding-block).

+## Block Toolbar

+Every block has its own block-specific controls that allow you to manipulate the block directly in the editor.

 ## Advanced

 The advanced tab lets you add a CSS class to your block, allowing you to write custom CSS and apply styles to the block as you see fit.